 I'm Gavin Bailey and I am a sociologist working on social solidarity and the threats to solidarity.
 My work is largely on extremism and counter-extremism, social cohesion, migrant 'integration' and young people.
 Since 2002, I've done this for think-tanks, government agencies and universities.
 Since completing my doctorate on far-right and radical Islamist activists in the context of the wider community, I continued in academic work at the University of Leicester and University of Northampton.
 I now work in Manchester Metropolitan University's Sociology department, as part of the Policy Evaluation and Research Unit.

-After a maths and natural sciences degree at Cambridge University, he helped run a small chain of record shops for a few years before returning to education, doing an MA at Goldsmiths College's Centre for Urban and Community Research.
-He then worked as a researcher for the Future Foundation and Vision 21, before combining a research post with the Community Development Foundation with the beginnings of a PhD at Goldsmiths.
-He returned to his native North Staffordshire to continue the doctorate at Keele University.
+After a Maths and Natural Sciences degree at Cambridge University, I ran a small chain of record shops for a few years before returning to education, doing an MA at Goldsmiths College's Centre for Urban and Community Research.
+I did my PhD at Keele University, examining al-Muhajiroun and the BNP, and their engagement with wider society.
+Between and alongside this, I also worked for the Future Foundation, Vision 21, the Community Development Foundation and the Young Foundation.

-Outside his research work, Gavin is a school governor and helps run a housing co-operative.
-He also enjoys playing and watching football, cycling, and is learning to climb.
-Listening to, and reading about, music is his other passion: his favourites and new finds may appear in the twitter feed under #nowplaying.
+Outside my research work, I am a director of a housing co-operative and enjoy playing and watching football (preferring playing).
+Listening to, and reading about, music is my other passion: favourites and new finds may appear in my twitter feed under #nowplaying.